whit-schonbein/microwork/README.md

 kernel), and by not using sleep(n) between calibration trials.
-However, we nonetheless wanted to see if there existed a more accurate busy wait method, one more tolerant of OS noise, and which might be able to deliever fine-grained durations (on the order of thousands of nanoseconds).
+However, we nonetheless wanted to see if there existed a more accurate busy wait method, one more tolerant of OS noise, and which might be able to deliver fine-grained durations (on the order of thousands of nanoseconds).

 **Solution**: A collection of work loops utilizing the time stamp counter (available on most modern commodity cpus) to control exiting the loop, and